menu

 Setting & Lifestyle

-Hope is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hope is a great place for families with children to consider.
+First of all, many other families with children live here, making Hope a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hope has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hope’s overall crime rate is lower than average for the country.

 Demographics

-The percentage of people in Hope who are college-educated is somewhat higher than the average US community of 21.84%: 28.33% of adults in Hope have at least a bachelor's degree.
+The overall education level of Hope is somewhat higher than in the average US city of 21.84%: 28.33% of adults 25 and older in the township have at least a bachelor's degree.

 The people who call Hope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hope residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hope include German, English, Irish, Polish, and French.